9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 4. Volendam & Marken

-The iconic Dutch fishing villages Volendam and Marken are one of the most popular day trips from Amsterdam.
-It’s famous for its beautiful setting on lake Markermeer and the strong preservation of local traditions and buildings.
+The iconic Dutch fishing villages Volendam and Marken are some of the most popular day trips from Amsterdam.
+It’s famous for its beautiful setting on Lake Markermeer and the strong preservation of local traditions and buildings.

 Volendam is famous for its local people, who honor their heritage by wearing traditional costumes.
 Secondly, it is famous for fish, particularly smoked eel and herring.